- Societal role

 With your organisation, you may be working with ethnic minorities, refugees, people with disabilities, youth groups at-risk, or any other group that faces challenging social circumstances.

-The #BeInclusive EU Sport Awards invites all organisations in the European Union – public or private, commercial or not-for-profit – that have successfully developed sport projects aimed at social inclusion to enter their initiatives.
-Projects will be evaluated according to their impact, replicability and innovation.
+The #BeInclusive EU Sport Awards invites all organisations in Europe– public or private, commercial or not-for-profit – that have successfully developed sport projects aimed at social inclusion to enter their initiatives.
+Projects will be evaluated according to their contribution to social inclusion through sport.

 Winning projects will be showcased to inspire other organisations and individuals around Europe – but sharing a project can earn much more than well-deserved recognition:

 The winning projects will also be awarded €10,000!

 The 3 winners will be announced at a special awards ceremony in November in Brussels, where they will also have the opportunity to present their projects to an audience of sport inclusion experts and receive their €10,000 awards.
 6 preselected projects will receive €2,500 each.

 The call for entries will be open until 13 September 2018, 13:00 (1:00 pm) Brussels time.